-The Standard GUI is an alternative interface from the Advanced GUI'.
-Which interface is used is chosen by the 'Mixer GUI' setting in section 8.1 Model setup (Std & Adv GUI).
+The 'Standard GUI' is an alternative interface from the 'Advanced GUI'.
+You can choose which interface to use via the 'Mixer GUI' spin-box on the Model setup page (see 8.1 Model setup (Standard & Advanced GUI)).
 The Standard GUI is only available for Helicopter-type models at this time.
 The pages of the Standard GUI are as follows: